KlimaDAO/fair-launch-monorepo/solidity/README.md

 The Klima 2.0 Fair Launch consists of three main components:

-1. **KlimaFairLaunchStaking**: Allows users to stake KLIMA V0 tokens and earn points toward the new KLIMA and KLIMAX token allocations.
+1. **KlimaFairLaunchStaking**: Allows users to stake KLIMA V0 tokens and earn points toward the new kVCM and K2 token allocations.
 Users can unstake during the staking period, which triggers a burn calculation.
 2. **KlimaFairLaunchBurnVault**: Collects KLIMA V0 tokens that will be burned as part of the transition.
 Handles the cross-chain burn process via Axelar's Interchain Token Service.
 3. **KlimaFairLaunchPolygonBurnHelper**: Deployed on Polygon to receive KLIMA V0 tokens via Axelar's Interchain Token Service and burn them on Polygon using the burn function of the polygon KLIMA contract.